m2mathew/netlify-api-helper/README.md

 1. Clone this repo
 2. Make an .env file with your [Netlify API Token](https://app.netlify.com/user/applications).
+    - Only used if you are running locally.
+When the app is deployed, you will authorize with Netlify's API in a super-safe way. 😎
 3. Run `yarn && yarn start`
 4. Open up [your browser](http://localhost:3000)
-5. Click the "START" button to see information about your user/account/sites.
+5. Click the "Log in with Netlify" button to see information about your user/account/sites.

 ### Built with